This section will introduce some of the most important aspects of GTK+.

 If you have lost the “handler_id” for some reason (for example the handlers

 were installed using

 Gtk.Builder.connect_signals()), you can still

 disconnect a specific callback using the function

-closed.
-The default handler for this signal destroys the window, but does
+window is closed, the default handler for this signal destroys the window, but does

 to the function